 Consistent with its focus on relevant and applied legal research, the School of Law offers two research degree programmes; a Master of Philosophy (MPhil) and a Doctor of Philosophy (PhD).
 Both these two research degree programmes consists of a limited coursework component and a substantial research project.
 The areas of graduate studies offered by the School of Law reflect the diversity of its research expertise, whilst advancing new research frontiers and contributing to scholarly capacity building.
 The School of Law puts a high premium on research quality, thus providing for relevant structures to ensure outputs of unassailable integrity.
 An MPhil thesis, for example, must make a substantial contribution to knowledge, and a PhD thesis must make a substantial original contribution to knowledge in the subject area concerned.

-The University has stipulated the following study periods for research degree programmes, and students are required to complete their studies, including the submission of their theses, within the said periods:
+The University has stipulated the following study periods for research degree programmes, and students are required to complete their studies, including the submission of their theses, within the said periods (for 2019 entry):

 |Programme of Study||Full-time||Part-time|

 (students with a bachelor’s degree or a master’s degree)

 To be recommended for the award of an MPhil or PhD degree, students must successfully complete the coursework requirements, and satisfy the examiners in respect of the thesis submitted, in an oral examination on the thesis and area of study concerned, and in any written or practical examinations as required.